cristian-f-zapata/Computacional-/README.md

-# Computacional 1
+# Computational 1
-Trabajos del curso "Física computacional 1" en el cual se vió Analisis exploratorio de datos, y metodos supervisados de Machine Learning
+Here are the assignments for the 'Computational Physics 1' course, which included Exploratory Data Analysis and supervised Machine Learning methods